lynnpepin/diy-static-site-generator/README.md

 ## Things this could still use

+ * Everything necessary to build the site should be outside of it.
+    * Font stuff
+    * Image stuff
  * Turn off (or make optional) auto-generated `<figcaption>` from `<img>` alt text.
  * Prepare for "public" release
  * Introduce RSS feed generator